Sources#

 Open Questions#

-• If design discussion lives in PRs/prototypes, where is the rationale recorded for future readers — does the "why we chose this" knowledge survive, or does it share the staleness problem of Code as Source of Truth?
+- If design discussion lives in PRs/prototypes, where is the rationale recorded for future readers — does the "why we chose this" knowledge survive, or does it share the staleness problem of Code as Source of Truth?
+Partially answered: Where Does the Why Live? — it does not survive: discussion buried in merged PRs is orphaned for future readers, and no candidate home holds it durably.
+What remains open is whether any of the partial patches (richer plan artifacts, a compiled knowledge base) works in practice at team scale.

 Derived#